getcft/aws-elb-to-ec2-target-group-cf-template/README.md

 CloudFormation Fields

-* Stack name (Enter a name to associate to your AWS VPC deployment)
+* Stack name (Enter a name to associate to your AWS VPC, ELB, EC2 deployment)
 * SSHKeyName (Used for EC2 Instance)**Next**
 * Continue choosing **Next**
 * Click **Create**